stacks-network/docs/src/pages/data-storage/collections.md

 ##### The Future of Collections Envisioned

-Stacks believes that collections should enable true data portability across applications for each decentralized ID.
+Stacks collections should enable true data portability across applications for each decentralized ID.
 The goal is to develop simple user interfaces to allow users to manage of application access and permissions to collection data.
 For example, in the future, users can rollback data to previous versions using management interfaces.
 For developers, collections can incentivize user adoption by reducing user friction.
 Users can easily try new apps and